Edgarkimbugwe/luga-talk/README.md

 - Personalized feature to store favorite blogs, track personal blog posts additions, and add comments to blog posts.
 - Access to a diverse collection of material in regard to Luganda as a language and the cultural and tradition of Buganda / Uganda.

-Luga|Talk aims to create an engaging platform for users to explore, discover, and share their love for learning and writing on a topic of their interest, the Luganda languange.
+LuGa|Talk aims to create an engaging platform for users to explore, discover, and share their love for learning and writing on a topic of their interest, the Luganda languange.

 ### User Stories